NourEdin/wp-adp-bogo-fixer/README.md

 # Introduction
 A WordPress plugin that implements the BOGO (Buy One Get One) sale scheme using the WP plugin "ADP: Advanced Dynamic Pricing for WooCommerce" with a modified behavior.

+# How to Use
+Download the plugin zip file and upload it to your WordPress installation.

-# The Requirements
+# The Client Needs
-I assume that it's needed to implement the BOGO discount where the least expensive item in the cart is free when a customer buys another item.
+it's needed to implement the BOGO discount where the least expensive item in the cart is free when a customer buys another item.
 This can be implemented using the plugin ADP but with a slight difference in the behavior.

 # Issues with Current Implementation of ADP
 There are currently two ways to implement BOGO using ADP: With Free Products feature, and with Product Discount feature.